Arka-h/GATE-CS-quiz-generator/README.md

     |    ...                    # Same as for vol1/2
     |    └──Volume-3.pdf
     ├── __init__.py             # For using read_pdf module
-    ├── extract_meta.py         # Used to extract index page text and open with word processor (preferably vscode) ├── pyqTest.py              # The main test setter, uses the meta.md and section.md for q distribution ├── read_pdf.py             # Contains search utility to search for a question's page no. from pdf/ saved dictionary ├── regex_test.py           # Test file to test out the regex [for question(s) extraction from pdf text] └── README.md
+    ├── extract_meta.py         # Used to extract index page text (meta_index.txt) and open with word processor (preferably vscode)
+    ├── pyqTest.py              # The main test setter, uses the meta.csv and sectionx.csv for q distribution
+    ├── read_pdf.py             # Contains search utility to search for a question's page no. from pdf/ saved dictionary ├── regex_test.py           # Test file to test out the regex [for question(s) extraction from pdf text] └── README.md